Stop Waiting for the Story to End Differently

 You don't need closure from him.
 Because closure isn't something another person gives you — it's something you build for yourself, from your own understanding of what happened and your own decision about what you're going to do with it.

 I know this isn't what we're taught.
 We're taught that healing requires resolution.
 That we need the other person to acknowledge what happened before we can properly grieve and move on.
-That without that acknowledgment, we're somehow stuck.
+But think about what that actually means.

 What Releasing Hope Actually Means